Prussian mythology

-The Prussian mythology was a polytheistic religion of the Old Prussians, indigenous peoples of Prussia before the Prussian Crusade waged by the Teutonic Knights.
-It was closely related to other Baltic faiths, the Lithuanian and Latvian mythologies.
-Its myths and legends did not survive as Prussians became Germanized and their culture extinct in the early 18th century.
-Fragmentary information on gods and rituals can be found in various medieval chronicles, but most of them are unreliable.
+Prussian mythology is the account of what is known of the polytheistic religion of the Old Prussians, indigenous peoples of Prussia before the Prussian Crusade waged by the Teutonic Knights.
+This archaic Indo-European religion was closely related to other Baltic faiths, namely those of the Lithuanians and Latvians.
+Its myths and legends did not survive because the Old Prussian people became Germanized and their culture became extinct in the early 18th century.
+Fragmentary information on gods and rituals can be found in various medieval chronicles, but most of this is unreliable.
 No sources document pagan religion before the forced Christianization in the 13th century.
-Most of what is known about Prussian religion is obtained from dubious 16th-century sources (Sudovian Book and Simon Grunau).
+Most of what is known about Prussian religion has been recovered from dubious 16th-century sources (Sudovian Book and Simon Grunau).

 Historical background and sources

 The Teutonic Order, a crusading military order, began the Prussian Crusade in the 1220s.
 Their goal was to conquer and convert pagan Prussians to Christianity.
 The Knights built log and stone fortresses, which proved to be impregnable to the Prussians.
 Despite five Prussian uprisings, the conquest of Prussia was complete by the 1280s.
 German, Lithuanian, Latvian, and Polish colonists repopulated the decimated region.
-It is estimated that by around year 1400 the Prussians numbered 100,000 and comprised about half of the total population in Prussia.
+It is estimated that by around the year 1400 the (Old) Prussians numbered 100,000 and comprised only about half the total population of Prussia.
 The Prussians were subject to Germanization and assimilation and eventually became extinct sometime after the 16th century.
-The Knights regarded paganism as evil, worthy of complete eradication and not study.
-Therefore they showed no interest in local customs and produced no detailed accounts of Prussian mythology.
-Bits and pieces of reliable but accidental and fragmentary mentions of gods and traditions can be found in official Teutonic documents and chronicles, such as the 1248 Treaty of Christburg, Chronicle of Peter von Dusburg, or correspondence with the Pope.
+The Knights regarded paganism as evil and therefore unworthy of study, deserving, in their eyes, only complete eradication.
+For this reason they showed no interest in local customs and produced no detailed accounts of Prussian mythology.
+Reliable, (but, alas, accidental and fragmentary) references to gods and traditions can be found in official Teutonic documents and chronicles, such as the 1248 Treaty of Christburg, the Chronicle of Peter von Dusburg, and correspondence with the Pope.